Help with day-to-day personal care

 - you have a health condition, injury or disability that means you cannot work now or in the future, or

-- you’re blind — you need to provide evidence, eg an assessment from your opthalmologist or optometrist, or a Work Capacity Medical Certificate from your doctor.
+- you’re blind — you need to provide evidence, for example, an assessment from your opthalmologist or optometrist, or a Work Capacity Medical Certificate from your doctor.

 If you live in a retirement village

 Most retirement villages do not provide day-to-day personal care as part of their services.
-If you cannot afford to pay for it yourself, you can get help through the Needs Assessment Service Coordination (NASC) team at your District Health Board (DHB).
+If you cannot afford to pay for it yourself, you can get help through a Needs Assessment Service Coordination (NASC) team.

 If you’re on a low income, you may also be able to get a Disability Allowance.